GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc-sqlserver.md

 jdbc:sqlserver://localhost;databaseName=<DATABASE_NAME>;socketFactoryClass=com.google.cloud.sql.sqlserver.SocketFactory;socketFactoryConstructorArg=<INSTANCE_CONNECTION_NAME>;user=<USER_NAME>;password=<PASSWORD>
 ```

 Note: The host portion of the JDBC URL is currently unused, and has no effect on the connection process.
-The SocketFactory will get your instances IP address based on the provided `socketFactoryConstructorArg` arg.
+The SocketFactory will get your instance's IP address based on the provided `socketFactoryConstructorArg` arg.

 ### Connection via Unix Sockets